4 best eye tracking laptops to own in 2019

 The gaming laptop is a collaboration between MSI and Tobii, hence the PC’s name.
 The collaboration enabled a sleek design and a solid performance laptop with a colorful display and equally enticing entertainment features.

-MSI, an inventive gaming PC maker, carved out a sleek design with curved edges that are a welcome reprieve to the common boxy design you get with gaming PCs.
+MSI, an inventive gaming PC maker, carved out a sleek design with curved edges that is a welcome contrast to the common boxy design you get with gaming PCs.
 Tobii brought its eye-tracking hardware in the form of software and three sensors embedded just below the display.

 The Tobii software is pre-programmed into the PC’s operating software and can be used in place of the trackpad for navigating the cursor with your eye movements, operating the Windows 10’s Snap feature, and to launch apps.

 You are going to tire playing games constantly or will at least want to do some work in between your gaming breaks.
 It will be a pity if you had no use of the eye tracker beyond gaming.
 Thankfully you can put it to use for other non-gaming tasks, albeit minimally.

 Just like other models on our list, the PC’s display dims off and will light up when you focus your eyes back to the screen.
 A Gaze Trace feature helps you track your eye movement through a transparent ball that gives you a visual image of your mouse as you shift your gaze through the screen.